 Payment of benefits.
-If you become disabled while an employee, you will be entitled to your vested account balance under the Plan.
+If you become disabled while an employee, you will become 100% vested in all of your accounts under the Plan.
+However, if the value of your account balance does not exceed \$5,000, then a distribution of your account balance will be made to you, regardless of whether you consent to receive it.
 (See the question entitled "How will my benefits be paid to me?" for an explanation of how these benefits will be paid.)